CIIT Committee Report

 If you have any questions or comments regarding the accessibility of this publication, please contact us at email@example.com.

-The Government of Canada is pleased to respond to the Seventh Report of the House of Commons Standing Committee on International Trade (the Committee), entitled: Report on a Comprehensive Economic Partnership Agreement Between Canada and India.
-The Government shares the Committee’s commitment to ensuring that a Comprehensive Economic Partnership Agreement (CEPA) with India is in the best interests of Canadians and would contribute to the creation of jobs, growth, and long-term prosperity.
+The Government of Canada is pleased to respond to the Sixth Report of the House of Commons Standing Committee on International Trade (the Committee), entitled: Report on an Economic Partnership Agreement between Canada and Japan (the Report).
+The Government shares the Committee’s commitment to ensuring that an Economic Partnership Agreement (EPA) with Japan is in the best interests of Canadians and contributes to the creation of jobs, growth, and long-term prosperity.

-The Government welcomes the Committee’s analysis, views, conclusions, and recommendations resulting from its examination of the Canada-India CEPA negotiations.
+The Government welcomes the Committee’s analysis, views, conclusions, and recommendations resulting from its examination of the Canada-Japan EPA negotiations.
 The Government Response addresses the important issues raised in the Report, and responds to each of the Committee’s recommendations.
-The Government would like to thank the Committee for their Report and interest in the progress of the Canada-India CEPA negotiations.
+The Government would like to thank Committee for their Report and interest in the progress of the Canada-Japan EPA negotiations.

 Given the importance of open markets to Canada’s economy, Canada’s long-term prosperity is intrinsically linked to expanding commercial opportunities beyond our borders.
 International trade and investment have improved the ability of Canadian businesses to attract capital and other resources, tap into global value chains, and create prosperity and growth.
 With low taxes, a highly-skilled and educated workforce, world-class financial and physical infrastructure, Canada is a natural and attractive trading partner.